Magno070/projects_hub/ARCHITECTURE.md

 Data Flow

-UI (Presentation) -> BLoC -> UseCase -> Repository -> DataSource -> API/Database
+UI (Presentation) -> Provider -> UseCase -> Repository -> DataSource -> API/Database

-1. The UI triggers an event to the BLoC.
+1. The UI triggers an event to the Provider.
-2. The BLoC calls the appropriate UseCase.
+2. The Provider calls the appropriate UseCase.
 3. The UseCase executes the business logic and interacts with the Repository.
 4. The Repository determines which DataSource to use (remote or local).
 5. The DataSource fetches the data from the API or a local database.